-Here's my guide to the 20 most beautiful churches in Italy.
+Here’s my guide to the 23 most beautiful and important churches in Italy.

 To give you some Italy destination inspiration, I’ve focused on what I think are the 20 most beautiful churches in Italy, from north to south.
 Architecture lovers should add these lovelies to their Italy bucket list.